ttlew/conversation/dialog-build-nov-beta.md

     You can make the following choices about how digressions into a node behave:

-    - You can choose to prevent users from being able to digress into the node.
-Click the *Allow digressions into this node* toggle to change the setting.
+    - You can prevent users from being able to digress into the node.
+See [Disabling digressions into a base node](#diable-digressions) for more details.

     - When digressions into the node are enabled, you can specify whether the dialog must go back to the dialog flow that it digressed away from after the processing of the current node's branch is finished.
 To allow the dialog to return afterwards, select **Go back after digression**.